Process Promise

 [Symbol.asyncIterator]

-Returns an async iterator of the stdout process.
+Returns an async iterator for the process stdout.

 const p = $`echo "Line1\nLine2\nLine3"`